lmflolo/portfolio-project-1/README.md

 - **HTML**: No errors or warnings were shown when checking code with the official [W3C HTML validator](https://validator.w3.org/)
 - **CSS**: No errors were found when checking code with the official [W3C (Jigsaw) CSS validator](https://jigsaw.w3.org/css-validator/)

+### Accessibility

+- All pages have been tested with Lighthouse and have a high accessiblity score.
+- All pages have been tested with Wave accessibility evaluation tool with no errors.

 ### Unfixed Bugs

 You will need to mention unfixed bugs and why they were not fixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.